 - Email.
 The team member’s email address.

-- Contributions.
+- Campaigns associated.
 This is a linked field to the Campaigns table.
 It allows for a way to easily display which email campaign(s) each team member contributed to.

 - All Team Members.
 Displays all team members, sorted in alphabetical order by name.

 - Designers.
 Displays all team members with a Designer role, sorted in alphabetical order by name.

 - Copywriters.
 Displays all team members with a Copywriter role, sorted in alphabetical order by name.